Night Work (1930 film)

-Night Work is a 1930 American comedy film starring Eddie Quillan, Sally Star, and Frances Upton.
+Night Work is a 1930 American pre-Code comedy film starring Eddie Quillan, Sally Star, and Frances Upton.
 The film was directed by Russell Mack.

 Plot

 Willie Musher is an assistant window dresser for a department store who is the unlucky chump who is fired each time a disgruntled customer complains to the manager, Mr. Reisman.
 Willie is given ten dollars by the husband of one of the complainers as a tip for lying so well, and he leaves the store to deposit the money in his bank account.